FriendsOfEpub/Blitz/Blitz_framework/blitz-doc.md

 Styles and classes for `table` are specified in this file.

-An experimental namespace, `#responsive-table` is also provided in case tables should be layout for smartphones.

 ### Code

 Need preformatted text and/or code?
 Check this file.